lucasnell/gameofclones-data/scripts/README.md

 These were written by Anthony R. Ives.

-* `00-stability-shared.R` contains code that is shared among at least two `4-stability` files.
+* `00-stability-shared.R` contains code that is shared among at least two `04-stability` files.

-* `01-aphid-dispersal.R` makes figures 3A, S11, and S12.
-Both relate to how aphid dispersal
+* `01-aphid-dispersal.R` makes figures 3A, S16, and S17.
-  changes the stability and equilibrium states of the system using simulations that match the experiments.
+  These relate to how aphid dispersal changes the stability and equilibrium states of the system using simulations that match the experiments.

-* `02-wasp-dispersal.R` makes figures 3B and S13.
-Both relate to how wasp dispersal
-  changes the stability and equilibrium states of the system using simulations that match the field.

-* `03-trajectories-experiments.R` creates figure S9:
+* `02-trajectories-experiments.R` creates figure S14:
   'Example trajectories for the model parameterized for the experiment (fig. 2) in which parasitoids occur only in patch 1.'

-* `04-stationary-points.R` creates figure S10:
+* `03-stationary-points.R` creates figure S15:
   'Illustration of three stationary points in the model parameterized for the lab experiment.'

-* `05-trajectories-field.R` creates figure S14:
-  'For the model parameterized for the field data (fig. 3B), time trajectories of susceptible aphid clones (yellow), resistant clones (green), and parasitoids (purple).'
+* `04-paras-disp-hetero.R` creates figures 3B, S18, S19, and S21.
+  These relate to how parasitoid dispersal heterogeneity (both aphid-density-dependent and aphid-density-independent sources) changes the stability and equilibrium states of the system using simulations that match the field.

-* `06-trajectories-field-high-d.R` creates figure S15:
+* `05-paras-disp-hetero-no-aphid.R` creates fig. S20.
-  'Consequences of increasing parasitoid dispersal on the persistence of the resistant clone.'
+  This figure is the same as fig. S19 except that aphid-density-dependent parasitoid dispersal was set to zero.